coq/coq/doc/sphinx/proof-engine/ltac2.rst

 Same as above by switching Ltac1 by Ltac2 and using the `ltac2` quotation instead.

+.. productionlist:: coq
+  ltac_expr : ltac2 : ( `ltac2_term` )
+            : ltac2 : ( `ident` ... `ident` |- `ltac2_term` )

+The typing rules are dual, that is, the optional identifiers are bound with type `Ltac2.Ltac1.t` in the Ltac2 expression, which is expected to have type unit.
+The value returned by this quotation is an Ltac1 function with the same arity as the number of bound variables.

-Note that the tactic expression is evaluated eagerly, if one wants to use it as an argument to a Ltac1 function, one has to resort to the good old :n:`idtac; ltac2:(foo)` trick.
+Note that when no variables are bound, the inner tactic expression is evaluated eagerly, if one wants to use it as an argument to a Ltac1 function, one has to resort to the good old :n:`idtac; ltac2:(foo)` trick.
 For instance, the code below will fail immediately and won't print anything.

 .. coqtop:: in